 Exposure to a broad curriculum is an important part of a student’s overall educational development.
-Yet at the high school level, only 72 percent of students completed MassCore, the state’s recommended curriculum for college readiness.
-About 6 percent of elementary and middle school students took no arts course in 2015–16; at the high school level, more than 50 percent took no arts in that year.
+Yet at the high school level, 84 percent of students completed MassCore (up from 72 percent in 2017), the state’s recommended curriculum for college readiness.

-In 2016, 79 percent of grade 9 students completed and passed all their courses; 21 percent did not.
-In Massachusetts, students who do not pass all their grade 9 courses are 14 times more likely not to complete high school in four years.

 Exposure to college-level coursework while in high school has been demonstrated to increase the likelihood of success in college.
-Yet only 36 percent of Massachusetts public high school juniors and seniors took at least one Advanced Placement or International Baccalaureate (college-level) course in 2016.
+Yet approximately 40 percent of Massachusetts public high school juniors and seniors took at least one Advanced Placement or International Baccalaureate (college-level) course in 2022 (up from 36 percent in 2016).

-Critically, the students who are not experiencing these opportunities are disproportionately our historically underserved student groups: students who are English language learners, those receiving special education services, economically disadvantaged students, and/or members of racial and ethnic minority groups.
-Performance for high needs students on the above indicators is substantially worse.
-For example, proficiency rates for high needs students in both grade 3 reading and grade 6 math are approximately 20 percentage points lower than proficiency rates for all students, cohort graduation rates for disadvantaged students in Massachusetts are 10 to 20 percentage points lower than our state averages, and these students are two to three times more likely to drop out of school.
+Critically, the students who are not experiencing these high quality opportunities are more likely to be our historically underserved student groups: students who are English learners, those receiving special education services, students from low income families, and/or members of racial and ethnic minority groups.
+While we continue to make gains, performance for high needs students on the above indicators is still substantially worse.
+Proficiency rates for high needs students in both grade 3 reading and grade 6 math are lower than proficiency rates for all students, cohort graduation rates for disadvantaged students in Massachusetts are lower than our state averages, and these students are more likely to drop out of school.

-Advancing and accelerating our state strategies while promoting greater coherence across strategies through our focus on instructional quality and breadth will help us close these gaps and move closer to our goal of success after high school for all Massachusetts public school students.
+Advancing and accelerating our state strategies while promoting greater coherence across strategies through our focus on instructional quality and deeper learning will help us close these gaps and move closer to our goal of success after high school for all Massachusetts public school students.

 Our state strategies and connections to ESSA